-A second thematic element that has a played a major role in making the aforementioned cultural genealogy is Judeo-Christian judgment.
-Judaism presents a judging god, and divine judgment is awarded an even more central place in Christianity.
-Western Judeo-Christian civilization recognizes a legislating, judging and punishing divinity – God is posited as a non-human authority determining what is right and wrong, as supreme judge punishing men or rewarding them for their actions.
+A second thematic element that has played a major role in creating the aforementioned cultural genealogy is Judeo-Christian judgment.
+Judaism presents a judging God, and divine judgment is awarded an even more central place in Christianity.
+Western Judeo-Christian civilization recognizes a legislating, judging, and punishing divinity—God is posited as a non-human authority determining what is right and wrong, a supreme judge punishing men or rewarding them for their actions.
 The concept that a strict and meticulous supreme judge, external to man, exists is, as far as we are concerned, the cultural motivation for the pursuit of success and the fear of failure.
-Man fears the results of judgment, especially judgment carrying punishment with it, and strains with all his might to succeed in the eyes of the judge.
-The motivation for success is primarily religious, but later undergoes a process of secularization; when worldviews are deeply rooted in religious experience – if we accept Carl Jung's premise – then they have a secret power to behave as cultural forces and trends and they are conserved in the secular experience as an identical structure that is expressed in new ways (Jung 65-66).
+Man fears the results of judgment, especially judgment entailing punishment, and strains with all his might to succeed in the eyes of the judge.
+The motivation for success is primarily religious, but later undergoes a process of secularization; when worldviews are deeply rooted in religious experience—if we accept Carl Jung’s premise—then they have a secret power to behave as cultural forces and trends, and they are conserved in the secular experience as an identical structure that is expressed in new ways (1987, 65-66).

-The Bible and reward theory
+The Bible and Reward Theory

-I argue that the issue of reward in the Bible, according to the genealogical explanation, is closely related to perceptions of success and failure.
-I interpret biblical sin as man's failure in the eyes of the biblical writer; the most common explanation of human suffering is included in the traditional theory of reward, which holds that suffering represents a punishment for the sins of a human or a people, with biblical sin perceived as a failure of the man and the nation.
-People and man determine their own destiny by their deeds (Jacobson 11).
-To wit, judgment of individual and community actions will determine whether the individual or the community succeed in the future (Weiss 460-461).
+I argue that the issue of reward in the Bible, according to the genealogical explanation, is closely related to perception of success and failure.
+I interpret biblical sin as man’s failure in the eyes of the biblical writer; the most common explanation of human suffering is included in the traditional theory of reward, which holds that suffering represents a punishment for the sins of a human or a people, with biblical sin perceived as a failure of the man and the nation.
+People and man determine their own destiny by their deeds (Jacobson 1958, 11).
+To wit, judgment of individual and community actions will determine whether the individual or the community succeed in the future (Weiss 1987, 460-61).

 Judgment is a key element of the biblical story.
 Judaism presents a judging and examining God, and the Bible sets tests at any moment.
-A Jew "may be called to stand a test where he succeeds or fails to fulfill God's will" (Rauch 10-11).
-According to the Hebrew conception, as Sigmund Mowinckel interprets, blessings awarded to man is nothing but the life force expressed in happiness and success, and curses are a depletion of it (Rauch 468).
+A Jew “may be called to stand a test where he succeeds or fails to fulfill God’s will” (Rauch 1978, 10-11).
+According to the Hebrew conception, as Sigmund Mowinckel claims/maintains/asserts, blessings awarded to man are nothing but the life force expressed in happiness and success, and curses are a depletion of it (qtd. in Rauch 1978, 468).
 Act begets reward, act and reward are in a link reminiscent of the causal link of natural law.
 The value of deeds is determined by the judge’s laws, and man directs his actions according to the judging criteria to gain success.

-The history of humanity and the history of the People of Israel are described in the Bible within a judgmental framework, a framework that determines what constitutes success and what is failure.
-The Bible recounts the history of the world since the early generations in light of reward theory: the narrative of the Garden of Eden and its consequences, the Flood, the Tower of Babel, Sodom and Gomorrah, Elimelech's lesions, the Plagues of Egypt, narratives of the desert and finally the ups and downs of Israel's history and the annals of other nations.
-Throughout the narrative continuum, individuals as well as entire generations are seemingly punished for their failures: "I the Lord thy God am a jealous God, visiting the iniquity of the fathers upon the children" (Deuteronomy 5.9).
+The history of humanity and the history of the people of Israel are described in the Bible within a judgmental framework, a framework that determines what constitutes success and failure, respectively.
+The Bible recounts the history of the world since the early generations in light of reward theory: the narrative of the Garden of Eden and its consequences, the Flood, the Tower of Babel, Sodom and Gomorrah, Elimelech’s lesions, the Plagues of Egypt, narratives of the desert and finally the ups and downs of Israel’s history and the annals of other nations.
+Throughout the narrative continuum, individuals as well as entire generations are seemingly punished for their failures: “I the Lord thy God am a jealous God, visiting the iniquity of the fathers upon the children” (Deuteronomy 5.9).
 The divine order ruling the world, we are told by the Bible, is the order of law and justice.